Table of Content :

 Your weapon attacks deal 60% increased Damage to Shields.

 Nimble allows you to maneuver around fights, either to catch up to allies you're buffing to oblivion (32/40% movement via Swift Arrows), or for quick dance-peeking around corners so you maintain heals on allies without being exposed for too long.
+You can also finish it before round 1 ends.

 Haven, Blast Shields and Resilience should be picked up if certain enemies give you more trouble than you're comfortable with.